evanshortiss/vector2d/README.md

 This will produce `vec2d.js` and `vec2d.min.js` files in `dist/` the folder of the repository that you can include via `<script>` tags.

+## About
+An easy to use 2D Vector library with 3 methods of Vector representation to optimise for your particular use case.

+Vec2D provides 3 main modes of Vector representations (classes):

+* Vec2D.ArrayVector
+* Vec2D.Float32Vector
+* Vec2D.Vector

+The different representations is really more of an experiment than a necessity since for most users `Vector` or `ArrayVector` types will be fine.

+Regardless of the class used all methods can be used in the same manner and you don't need to worry about the underlying representation.

 ## API